rotationalio/ensign/docs/content/examples/data_engineers.md

 	}
 }
 ```
+## Composing our Docker Container

-## Add the docker-compose file in the weather_data directory to run the application
+Almost done!
+In this section we'll create a docker-compose file in the `weather_data` directory to run our application.

-The docker-compose file contans three services.
+The docker-compose file contains three services.
 The first service is the `producer` which requires the `WAPIKEY` environment variable used to call the Weather API.
 It will also need the `ENSIGN_CLIENT_ID`, and `ENSIGN_CLIENT_SECRET` to use Ensign.
 The second service is the `consumer` which needs the `POSTGRES_USER`, `POSTGRES_DB`, and `POSTGRES_PASSWORD` environment variables in order to connect to the database and it will also need `ENSIGN_CLIENT_ID`, and `ENSIGN_CLIENT_SECRET` to use Ensign.
 The third service is the `postgres` database, which is a docker image that will also require the same environment variables as the consumer.
 You will notice that the container name is `weather_db`, which is the host name that the consumer application uses to connect to the database and it has also got the same Postgres environment variables as the consumer.

 ```yaml
 version: '3'